TalaoDAO/context/wallet_interaction_protocol_mod.md

 ```

 The "display" attribute is a descrption of the Issuer expectations about the UI design of the VC.
-...TBD as a piece of information of global manifest...
+...TBD as a piece of information of global manifest...to be discussed....

 example: